CharmedGoose/Shoot-The-Jayden/README.md

 [Weapon Switching by Brackeys](https://www.youtube.com/watch?v=Dn_BUIVdAPg)
 [Procedural Terrain Generation by Sebastian Lague](https://www.youtube.com/playlist?list=PLFt_AvWsXl0eBW2EiBtl_sxmDtSgZBxB3)

+### Special Thanks

+Jayden - For his picture and the idea of this game

 ### Made in Unity 6000.0.28f1

 ## Notes

-This game is not targeted towards anyone Jayden
+This game is not targeted towards anyone named Jayden
 This project took way longer than I expected cause I had to redo some stuff.
 Also please don't report me, I just code really slow.
+This project took almost 100 hours.
+Still has some bugs.
 I used Github Copilot for auto completion.